proveuswrong/website/src/pages/projects/theTruthPost.md

 2. Incentivized: reporters are incentivized to report news that resonate with the communities' interests.
 3. Credibly-neutral: fact-checking and curation is decentralized, eliminating trust requirement.
 4. Direct: reporters deliver directly to reader, no intermediaries to feed.

+## Status

+We are building an MVP and it's live at https://truthpost.news.